AHelloWorldDev/MinimumWallpaper/README.md

 <a href='https://play.google.com/store/apps/details?id=com.ahelloworlddev.minimumwallpaper'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="240"/></a>

-# MinimumWallpaper
+# Minimum Wallpaper

 ## The Problem

-**Q:** How do you set a black or color wallpaper on your Android device?
+**Q:** How do you set a solid color wallpaper on your Android device?

 **A:** You use a tiny 1x1 pixel image with the pixel set to that color (Black, Pink, or #FF5678).
 Simple, fast, and memory-friendly.

-**That should work.**

-It does work.
-Or at least **it does work on most Android devices** (including the Nexus devices and others that run stock Android).
+This works on most Android devices (including Nexus devices and others that run stock Android).
 The system knows how to fill the entire screen with that one pixel, giving you a full solid color wallpaper.

-However (there is always a "however"), **there are Android devices that crash immediately** after setting the 1x1 pixel image wallpaper: *Unfortunately, System UI has stopped.* And they continue to crash: they crash with 2x2 images, they crash with 3x3 images, they crash with 4x4 images.
-And so on, until a magic size emerges, and they no longer crash.

-For example, for some devices, setting a 32x32 pixel image finally gets your wallpaper working.
+However, there are some Android devices that crash immediately after setting the 1x1 pixel image wallpaper: *Unfortunately, System UI has stopped.* Trying slightly larger image sizes (2x2, 3x3, 4x4) also fails.
+For some devices, you need [a 32x32 pixel image](https://github.com/AHelloWorldDev/MinimumWallpaper/issues/1) to finally get your color wallpaper working.

 ## The Test App

-Minimum Wallpaper has been designed to answer this big question: can your Android handle setting a 1x1 pixel image wallpaper?

-If not, Minimum Wallpaper can help you find the magic number: **the minimum wallpaper size that works on the device**.
+Trying to set a black or color wallpaper on your smartphone or tablet?
+Can your Android handle a 1x1 pixel image wallpaper?
+What is the minimum wallpaper size that works on your device?
+Minimum Wallpaper has been designed to answer these questions.

+Although this tiny app has been created for testing purposes, it can successfully be used to set a black or color wallpaper on your Android device.

 ##Download